Legal advice on charity registration

 An organisation which wishes to carry out charitable activities would normally benefit by establishing itself as a charity and registering at the Charity Commission.

-From this will flow the beneficial effects of charity law and regulation, status in the eyes of the public and potential donors, and also tax benefits.
+The beneficial effects of charity law and regulation, as well as status in the eyes of the public and potential donors (including tax benefits), will be undeniable after completing a charity registration.

 There are various aspects of the process of establishing a charity: